suhasghorp/isda_model/README.md

 ## Python CTypes Interface to ISDA CDS model

-ISDA_Clib.dll is the x64 windows DLL built from ISDA C sources
+ISDA_Clib.dll is the x64 windows DLL built from ISDA C sources, you must use 64-bit python 3.x

 c_interface.py contains the ctypes function and type declarations to the functions exported from the above dll